nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

     sudo apt install systemd-ukify systemd-boot-efi
     ukify build --linux=vmlinuz --initrd=initrd

-Then we just need a filesystem on our new usb key partition, and to copy the new unified kernel file into the right place:
+Then we just need to
+copy the new unified kernel file into the right place:

     sudo mount /dev/sda1 /mnt